-In 2015, as part of its efforts to reorganise existing legislation, the National Assembly passed the Law on the Promulgation of Legal Documents in which all Vietnamese legal documents are classified by their level of validity (the equivalent of the hierarchy of sources in other civil law jurisdictions).4 Article 4 of this statute categorises Vietnamese legal documents into 15 levels, with the Constitution at the highest level of validity.
+In 2015, as part of its efforts to reorganise existing legislation, the National Assembly passed the Law on the Promulgation of Legal Documents in which all Vietnamese legal documents are classified by their level of validity (the equivalent of the hierarchy of sources in other civil law jurisdictions).4 In 2020, this law was amended and the amendment took effect from 1 January 2021.5 Article 4 of this statute categorises Vietnamese legal documents into 15 levels, with the Constitution at the highest level of validity.
 The second level is Vietnamese laws.
 At a lower level are implementing regulations for these laws issued by the government in the form of decrees of the government or decisions of the Prime Minister.
 Ministries and government agencies with ministerial rank (such as the State Bank of Vietnam, the Supreme People's Court and the Supreme People's Procuracy) may then issue circulars or joint circulars to further implement the decrees of the government.

 ii Overview of Vietnam's judicial system

-In Vietnam, the judicial system comprises people's courts (which include military courts) and people's procuracies.5
+In Vietnam, the judicial system comprises people's courts (which include military courts) and people's procuracies.6

-There are four levels of courts, and the highest court is the Supreme People's Court.6 The Supreme People's Court consists mainly of a Judicial Council.
-The Judicial Council consists of all the justices of the Supreme People's Court sitting together as a council under the chairmanship of the Chief Justice (who is appointed by the National Assembly on nomination by the President).7 There are also deputy chief justices (who are appointed by the President on the nomination of the Chief Justice of the Supreme People's Court)8 and other justices of the Supreme People's Court (who are appointed by the National Assembly on the nomination of the Chief Justice of the Supreme People's Court).9 The Supreme People's Court is the court of last resort on all matters arising under Vietnamese law.
-It also recommends bills to the National Assembly and passes resolutions directing lower courts on the uniform enforcement or implementation of the law across the country.10 The three other levels of courts are the superior people's courts (three courts across the country), the provincial level people's courts (63 across the country) and the district level people's courts (one for each district).11
+There are four levels of courts, and the highest court is the Supreme People's Court.7 The Supreme People's Court consists mainly of a Judicial Council.
+The Judicial Council consists of all the justices of the Supreme People's Court sitting together as a council under the chairmanship of the Chief Justice (who is appointed by the National Assembly on nomination by the President).8 There are also deputy chief justices (who are appointed by the President on the nomination of the Chief Justice of the Supreme People's Court)9 and other justices of the Supreme People's Court (who are appointed by the National Assembly on the nomination of the Chief Justice of the Supreme People's Court).10 The Supreme People's Court is the court of last resort on all matters arising under Vietnamese law.
+It also recommends bills to the National Assembly and passes resolutions directing lower courts on the uniform enforcement or implementation of the law across the country.11 The three other levels of courts are the superior people's courts (three courts across the country), the provincial level people's courts (63 across the country) and the district level people's courts (one for each district).12

-Military courts are established at various levels in the Vietnam People's Army, with the highest one being the Central Military Court.12
+Military courts are established at various levels in the Vietnam People's Army, with the highest one being the Central Military Court.13

 With respect to arbitration, there is no specialist arbitration court in Vietnam.
 However, the Supreme People's Court and the Ministry of Justice have recognised in public fora that the enforcement of foreign arbitral awards under the Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958 (New York Convention) has been uneven and inconsistent largely because courts located throughout the country do not have the same experience dealing with enforcement issues.
 Accordingly, there have been active discussions on the need for a specialist court to promote greater uniformity and predictability in enforcing foreign arbitral awards.